Buyers

 • Space requirements and number of bedrooms

-• Proximity to parks, shopping, restaurants, and schools
+• Proximity to parks, shopping, restaurants, schools, and commute

 • Architectural style preferences